swiftlang/swift-evolution/proposals/NNNN-observed.md

-The closure type passed to the initializer does not absolutely require @Sendable in the cases where the initialization occurs in an isolated context, if the initializer had a parameter of an isolation that was non-nullable this could be achived for that restriction however up-coming changes to Swift's Concurrency will make this apporach less appealing.
+The closure type passed to the initializer does not absolutely require @Sendable in the cases where the initialization occurs in an isolated context, if the initializer had a parameter of an isolation that was non-nullable this could be achieved for that restriction however up-coming changes to Swift's Concurrency will make this approach less appealing.
 If this route would be taken it would restrict the potential advanced uses cases where the construction would be in an explicitly non-isolated context.